DevExpress-Examples/wpf-bind-gridcontrol-to-dynamic-data/Readme.md

 The GridControl is a data-aware control that displays data from a source collection.
 In most cases, this data is predetermined, and the GridControl uses its property descriptors to obtain data from a data source.

-Sometimes, data source values are calculated at runtime and placed into a collection of an arbitrary size.
-In this collection, not only the number of rows but also the number of columns can change.
+When data source values are calculated at runtime, they are placed in a collection with an arbitrary size.
+In this collection, the number of rows and columns can change.
 You cannot use predefined accessors for such values.

 ## The Standard Technique

-To accomplish this task, you can use the standard WPF data binding.
+To perform this task, you can use the standard WPF data binding.
 Refer to the following help for information on how to use data bindings in the GridControl: [Binding Columns to Data Source Fields](https://docs.devexpress.com/WPF/120400/controls-and-libraries/data-grid/grid-view-data-layout/columns-and-card-fields/binding-columns-to-data-source-fields).

 This technique has its flaws.
 In certain cases and with excessive amounts of data, bindings may show significant performance issues.
 We recommend that you use bindings for columns only when it is necessary.
 For example, to display unsupported data formats with custom cell templates or to make the GridControl work with the interface inheritance.